jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Training should be mandatory and provided both to new employees and yearly (at a minimum) for ongoing training
     - Routine tests of operational security should be performed (such as phishing test campaigns, tailgating at company doors and social engineering tests)
     - **Social engineering**: a form of attack that exploits human nature and behavior; the common social engineering principles are authority, intimidation, consensus, scarcity, familiarity, trust, and urgency;
+      - **familiarity**: as a social engineering principle, an attempt to exploit someone's native trust in things that are familiar; might include claiming to know a coworker (existing or not), and designed to put the target in a mindset that promotes willingness to provide info
       - social engineering attacks include phishing, spear phishing, business email compromise (BEC), whaling, smishing, vishing, spam, shoulder surfing, invoice scams, hoaxes, impersonation, masquerading, tailgating, piggybacking, dumpster diving, identity fraud, typo squatting, and influence campaigns
       - while many orgs don’t perform social engineering campaigns (testing employees using benign social engineering attempts) as part of security awareness, it is likely to gain traction
       - outside of campaigns, presenting social engineering scenarios and information is a common way to educate
     - Phishing: phishing campaigns are popular, and many orgs use third-party services to routinely test their employees with fake phishing emails
       - such campaigns produce valuable data, such as the percentage of employees who open the phishing email, the percentage who open attachments or click links, and the percentage who report the fake phishing email as malicious
     - Security champions: the term "champion" has been gaining ground; orgs often use it to designate a person on a team who is a subject matter expert in a particular area or responsible for a specific area
       - e.g. somebody on the team could be a monitoring champion — they have deep knowledge around monitoring and evangelize the benefits of monitoring to the team or other teams